jochenboesmans/gedcom-parser/README.md

 # Gedcom parser
-Application for local gedcom parsing and gRPC service for gedcom parsing on AWS S3.
+Lightweight, high performance GEDCOM 5.5.1 parser allowing for easy conversion between `.ged` and `.json` files representing lineage-linked family trees.

 ## Installation
 ### Using binary
-1. Download the appropriate release for your OS and architecture
+1. Download the appropriate release for your OS and architecture from GitHub releases
 2. Unzip it
 3. Add the resulting binary to your `$PATH`
 ### Using Go
 Run `go get github.com/jochenboesmans/gedcom-parser`
 ## Usage
-Please make sure to use the file extensions `.ged`, `.json` and `.protobuf` for respectively gedcom, json and protobuf files and to include them in the filepaths.
+Please make sure to use the file extensions `.ged` and `.json` for respectively gedcom and json files and to include them in the filepaths.
 ### Parsing local files
 * `gedcom-parser parse path/to/input/file path/to/output/file`
 ### gRPC service